Why GIVA?

 Inequality Threatens Stability

-Rising inequality erodes the political stability, consumer markets, institutional trust, and supply chain predictability upon which every globally operating institution ultimately depends.
-It is a systemic exposure, not a peripheral concern.
+Rising inequality erodes the political stability, consumer markets, and supply chain predictability upon which every globally operating institution ultimately depends.
+It is a systemic exposure, demanding a systemic response.

 Proposition III · Systemic Uplift